Becoming 'European:' The Diverging Paths of the Czech and Slovak Republics

 Reinvention a Third Time: Czechoslovakia and the EU in the Post-1989 World

 For nearly 50 years Czechoslovakia clung to the memories of the brief interwar period when it confidently charted its own course among the other ships of state in Europe.
 But in 1989 with the collapse of the communist regime, Czechoslovakia was once again ready to renew its position as a key player in European affairs.
-[See this 1993 Origins article for more on the events of 1989 and the early history of post-communist Czechoslovakia]
+[See this 1993 Origins article for more on the events of 1989 and the early history of post-communist Czechoslovakia PDF File]

 Conscious of its diminished status as a former Eastern bloc state, it quickly identified membership in the European Union as the necessary step in reclaiming its European status.
 As with all the former Eastern bloc states, Czechoslovakia understood that in a post-Cold War world, being European meant joining the European club – the EU.